davidfrantz/force/docs/source/history/vdev.rst

     In this case, FORCE will only be able to filter nodata values, but no other quality flags as defined with ``SCREEN_QAI``.
     Feature requested by Marcel Schwieder and Felix Lobert.

+  - endmember, sampling, feature and response tables can be a csv now, i.e. "," has become an allowed column separator.
+    Tab and whitespace are still allowed, too.
+    @German users, take care to use English csv settings!

 - **FORCE AUX**

   - new auxilliary program `force-init`.